Limited Clients. Proven Results.

-Call the Domestic Violence Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Lawyers in Northfield, Ohio, 44067.
+Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Defense Attorneys in Northfield, Ohio, 44067.

 Section 2919.25 of the Ohio Revised Code (ORC) establishes the State of Ohio’s laws for Domestic Violence.
 The following comes from that section of the law:

 (1) "Family or household member" means any of the following: